bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-combinatorics.md

 The profile is wrong, it should be nearly square, and it's too short by about 200 millimeters.
 But it still helps me to look at it and think about what it tells me about the space of possibilities we've been talking about.

-Firstly though, thinking about the specific position of Beethoven's four notes (E4, F4, G#4 and A4) doesn't feel very enlightening to me.
+Firstly though, what it doesn't tell me is much about Beethoven's four notes (E4, F4, G#4 and A4).
 Those notes can be found at **Cello** = 28, **Viola** = 17, **Violins** = 677.
 Which is about where I've placed this marble, except it'd be embedded within the timber, roughly in the centre of the cross-section.

 ![A piece of timber laid out on a bitumen road.
 It's 45mm by 90mm by 2400mm.
 There's a white arrow pointing to a white marble resting on top.
 The marble is about one quarter to one third along the length.](/content/posts/crossing-paths-with-combinatorics/assets/images/spaces/45x90x2400-space-with-arrow.webp)

-What I do find enlightening is imagining what happens to this piece of timber if we continue this process of unfolding dimensions.
+I just don't find it all that enlighting to see.
+What I do find enlightening is imagining what happens to this piece of timber if we continue this process of unstacking dimensions.

-If a three dimensional set can be unfolded into a two dimensional set, then we can imagine slicing this piece of timber into one millimeter thin layers and laying them out side by side.
+If a three dimensional set of possibilities can be unstacked into a two dimensional set, then we can imagine slicing this piece of timber into one millimeter thin layers and laying them out side by side.
 If the timber were the right length to begin with we'd have a 2.6 metre square sheet.
 Which doesn't seem all that surprising to me.

-Now, if a two dimensional set of possibilities can be unfolded into a one dimensional set of possibilities, then we can imagine slicing this sheet into one millimetre by one millimetre pieces of dowel and laying them out end to end.
+Now, if a two dimensional set of possibilities can be unfolded into a one dimensional set, then we can imagine slicing this sheet into one millimetre by one millimetre pieces of dowel and laying them out end to end.
 If we did so we'd have a nearly five kilometre long line.

 ### In time

 Laying everything out in a line like this is, in a sense, providing a way to visit every possibility in a space.
-If it were to be folded back up again we'd have a path which snakes (in this case a very orderly snake) through this whole four dimensional shape I've been alluding to.
-Unfolding the whole thing into a line has laid every voicing out in an order.
+If it were to be folded back up again we'd have a path which snakes (in this case a very orderly, if but zig-zaggy, snake) through the whole four dimensional shape.
+Unfolding the whole thing into a line has laid every voicing out in an order; a sequence.

-Having this order has enabled turning any four note voicing into a single, unique, number between 0 and 4,905,485.
+Having this sequence enables us to turn any four note voicing into a single, unique, number between 0 and 4,905,485.
 For example Beethoven's group of four notes (E4, F4, G#4 and A4), which, in the space of string quartet voicings, has the coordinates **Cello** = 28, **Viola** = 17, **Second Violin** = 13, **First Violin** = 14, becomes 1,371,932.

-By referring to the scheme for unfolding dimensions explored above its possible to describe a method for finding the number ($n$) of any voicing made up of:
+By referring to the scheme for unstacking shapes explored above its possible to describe a method for finding the number ($n$) of any voicing made up of:
 * A note played by the first violin ($v_1$), from within the set of notes it can play ($V$)
 * A note played by the second violin ($v_2$), from within the set of notes it can play ($V$)
 * A note played by the viola ($w$), from within the set of notes it can play ($W$)[^2]